davidianbonner/presenter/README.md

 composer require davidianbonner/presenter
 ```

-When composer has completed the install, add the package service provider in the `providers` array in `config/app.php`:
+Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+However if you are using 5.4, when composer has completed the install, add the package service provider in the `providers` array in `config/app.php`:

 ```php
 DavidIanBonner\Presenter\PresenterServiceProvider::class